TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-product-managers.md

 ### Pitch to win

 Our rogue PM understood the power of a good story and a smoke and mirrors demo.
 When they were finally unmasked, they had their pitch ready.
 Our charismatic CEO PM had managed what no one else in the company could have done.
-They'd conceived of and built the perfect product for our target market.
+They'd conceived of and built the perfect product for their target market.
 With the company's backing they would be ready to launch after the big annual marketing event.
 Just look at the demo.

 The VP bought it.
 The product was announced to huge fanfare at the marketing event.
 Strangely enough, the product didn't ship on time.
 Turns out there's a lot more work than you might think in turning a smoke and mirrors demo into a real product.